Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 we'll change our application to allow only people whom possess a specific username (`editor`) to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.
-:app:`Pyramid` provides facilities for *authorization* and *authentication*.
+:app:`Pyramid` provides facilities for :term:`authorization` and
+:term:`authentication`.
 We'll make use of both features to provide security to our application.

 The source code for this tutorial stage can be browsed at